Netflix Original Series ‘Sex Education’ Renewed For A Second Season

 — Raymond Flotat (@mxdwn) February 3, 2019

 While it is far too early for an official release date for Season 2, Netflix is notorious for sticking to a predictable release schedule.
-Glamour Magazine predicts that the show’s much anticipated second season will likely release sometime during late 2019 or early 2020.
+Glamour Magazine predicts that the show’s much-anticipated second season will likely release sometime during late 2019 or early 2020.